Team207-S2024/team207-s2024/assignments/report.md

 2. Group Management

 This is probably the meanest thing to say out of everything here, but depending on your situation it will be extremely important.
-Make sure that people are doing their job, and they aren't slacking off.
+Make sure that people are doing their job, and aren't slacking off.
 If someone isn't doing their job, do not try to handle it yourself before going to the instructor.
 Tell the instructor immediately what's going on so it can get worked out immediately.
-Like stated previously, there is a lot to do in this course, and you will burn out if you think you can get it done by yourself.
+While it's nice to keep everything in the group, sometimes it can get sour very quick.
 If you take too long in alerting the instructor something is wrong, there is a high chance of that person getting away with it, and being allowed to succeed when they shouldn't have.
+This sounds harsh, but it's for the best that you understand how important it is to not overexert yourself so someone else can slack off.
+As stated previously, there is a lot to do in this course, and you will burn out if you think you can get it done by yourself.
+You need a team to get through it, not people relying on you to carry them.

-3. Pick the easiest to work with parts
+3. Pick Easy Parts

-   Exactly as it sounds, pick the simplest part because the room for error is usually very high.
+   Exactly as it sounds, pick the simplest part because the room for error is usually very low.
 Our recommendation is based a lot on the communication type and datasheet of the part.
 A part that has a well-written datasheet and technical notes is always a good choice.
-Its also even better if said notes have a debug section detailing what you can do if you run into a specific problem.
+It's also even better if said notes have a debug section detailing what you can do if you run into a specific problem.
+If it's possible to find

 5. B